plotly/dash-labs/docs/DOCUMENTATION.md

     return [a + b, b + c]
 ```

-Here the order of the callback function arguments doesn't matter, only the names.
+Here the order of the callback's function arguments doesn't matter, only the names.

 The output of a callback function can also be specified using named arguments.
 In this case the function is expected to return a dictionary with keys matching the keys in the dictionary passed to the `output` argument of `@app.callback`.
 For example: